javigabe/PrePaid-Card-System/README.md

 ## **Instructions**

-To execute all the tests you may have Maven installed and execute the command "mvn test" To launch the graphic interface run "PrePaidCard.java" in src/main/views package.
+To execute all the tests you may have Maven installed and execute the command "mvn test". \n To launch the graphic interface run "PrePaidCard.java" in src/main/views package.

 ## **Content src/main/model**